ecoAPM/SimpleGPIO/README.md

 ## Overview

-`SimpleGPIO` takes a high-level, object-oriented approach to IoT programming.
-In the same way that high-level programming languages provide features that help abstract what's happening on the metal away from the code, such as memory management and multithreading, .
+`SimpleGPIO` takes a high-level, object-oriented approach to IoT programming, in the same way that high-level programming languages provide features that help abstract what's happening on the metal away from the code.

 ## Installation